nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

         Setting this to a non-zero value will introduce an additional :py:func:`sleep` call into most loop iterations.
-The sleep time ensures that libev will not poll for :py:class:`Io` events events more often than once per this interval, on average.
+The sleep time ensures that libev will not poll for :py:class:`Io` events events more often than once per this interval, on average (as long as the host time resolution is good enough).
         Many (busy) programs can usually benefit by setting the *io_interval* to a value near ``0.1`` or so, which is often enough for interactive servers (of course not for games), likewise for timeouts.
 It usually